The logarithmic Picard group and its tropicalization: The logarithmic Picard group

 \subsection{Unintegrable torsors}

 We will show that a $\logGm$-torsor on a logarithmic curve that deforms to all infinitesimal orders does not necessarily integrate to a $\logGm$-torsor over a complete noetherian local ring.
-Such objects are excluded from the logarithmic Picard group by the bounded monodromy condition of Definition~\ref{def:bdd-mono}, and this section is meant to explain the reason behind that condition.
+Such objects are excluded from the logarithmic Picard group by the bounded monodromy condition of Definition~\ref{def:bdd-mono}, and this section is meant to explain the necessity of that condition.

 In this section, we can take cohomology either in the Zariski topology or the \'etale topology.

 Let $P$ be a $\logGm$-torsor on a logarithmic scheme $X$.
 By the projection $\logGm \to \ologGm$, this induces a $\ologGm$-torsor $\overnorm P$ over $X$.
 We note that there is an exact sequence: